sidedwards/ai-video-summarizer/README.md

    - Copy `config/config-example.yaml` to `config/config.yaml`
    - Edit `config/config.yaml` with your API keys and preferences

-5. Obtain necessary API keys and credentials:
-   - AWS: Set up an AWS account and configure the AWS CLI with your credentials
-   - Replicate: Sign up at [replicate.com](https://replicate.com) and get your API key
-   - Anthropic: Apply for API access at [anthropic.com](https://www.anthropic.com)

-## WhisperX

-This project uses WhisperX, an advanced version of OpenAI's Whisper model, for transcription.
-WhisperX offers:

-- Accelerated transcription
-- Advanced speaker diarization
-- Improved accuracy in speaker segmentation

-The WhisperX model is run via the Replicate API, based on https://github.com/sidedwards/whisperx.

 ## Usage

 Run the main script: